 Last year I got a call from a veteran musician.
 He told me how he did his homework and avoided hiring one firm with a reputation for not delivering strong music blogger results.
-Only to get all of his money taken by music publicists who never answered another email or phone call the day after the check cleared.
+He thought he’d done his research, and checked all the boxes.
+He should have been good right?
+Fool me once and all that.
+However, after hiring another firm he shelled out all his money only to have it taken by music publicists who never answered another email or phone call the day after the check cleared.

 You Need A Few Things BEFORE You Need PR!